-Igor Talkov was born on November 4, 1956 in a poor family.
-Talkov’s parents met in prison.
-The singer came from a noble family (his uncles served as officers of the tsarist army), and the father and mother of the musician were repressed.
+Talented poet and musician Igor Talkov was born on November 4, 1956 in a poor family.
+His parents met in prison.
+The singer came from a noble family (his uncles served as officers of the tsarist army), and the father and the mother of the musician were repressed.
 They met in the village of Orlov-Rozovo, Kemerovo region.
 Their first son Vladimir (Igor’s elder brother) was born there.
 After rehabilitation, family was sent to Schekino (Tula region) and they weren’t allowed to move somewhere.
-So, Schekino became the birthplace of singer, rock musician, poet and actor.
+So, Schekino became the birthplace of the singer, rock musician, poet and actor.

 His life was short but very intense – as if anticipating an early death, he was always in a hurry, wanted to make as much as possible.

 Igor was a Russian singer who selflessly cherished his homeland.
 He always studied the history of the country.
-He was bright and original, and was loved by people.
+The boy was bright and original, and was loved by people.
 All his concerts Igor started with a conversation with the audience.
-At the beginning of the concert, he recalled an ancient history, drawing parallels to the present time.
+At the beginning of the concert, he recalled ancient history, drawing parallels to the present time.
 And then began to sing.

 Igor predicted his death.

-Igor Talkov was killed from a revolver “Nagan” on October 6, 1991 in St. Petersburg at Jubilee Sports Palace.
-Killer wasn’t found.
+Igor Talkov was killed with a revolver Nagan on October 6, 1991 in St. Petersburg at Jubilee Sports Palace and the killer wasn’t found.

 On March 5, 1993 Igor Talkov Museum was opened in Moscow.